seedstack/website/content/docs/business/manual/data-security/index.md

 The security is often all or nothing; if you have a certain permission then, you have access to this method/REST resource/page.
 But it happens that users with different roles or permissions should have access to the same method but not the same data.
 For instance, in list of user an admin will see "John Doe" and others will see "John D.".
-In this case, SEED Business framework provides a mechanism to **obfuscate data according to the roles or the permissions** of the connected user.
+In this case, Seed Business framework provides a mechanism to **obfuscate data according to the roles or the permissions** of the connected user.

 # Make you assemblers secured